 Commercial auto insurance covers legal fees and other expenses if a business vehicle is involved in an accident.
 It's required for all commercial vehicles in Rhode Island.

 Any Rhode Island company that uses vehicles for business purposes should insure them appropriately.
-Commercial auto insurance covers vehicles owned by your business, while hired and non-owned auto insurance (HNOA) covers personal, rented, and leased vehicles used by your business.
+Commercial auto insurance covers vehicles owned by your business.

 Any vehicles you own solely for work purposes must be covered by a commercial auto policy, whether you own a landscaping pickup, a food truck, or a fleet of company cars.

-Your business could be in legal and financial jeopardy without commercial auto insurance coverage.
+Your business could be at risk of legal and financial jeopardy without commercial auto insurance coverage.
 In Rhode Island, all vehicles are required to carry auto liability insurance.

 If one of your business vehicles is at fault in an accident, you could face an expensive lawsuit or settlement.
 You’d likely have to pay for damage to the other vehicle or property, medical costs, lost wages, pain and suffering, plus other related costs.